-- If an employee other than the Director issued in his or her official capacity only (not personal capacity), service of process can be accepted by the DOC General Counsel. - 3) If an employee other than the Director is sued in his/her "personal" or "individual" capacity, ("individually"), instead of/or in addition to being sued in his or her official capacity, the individual has a right to be served by the process server.
-The DOC General Counsel cannot accept service without the explicit authorization of the individual defendant.
-Supervisors and co-workers shall not accept summons for another employee without his/her express written consent. - 4) Process serves, including U.S. Marshals, are not provided access to individuals to serve them inside the facilities or headquarters.
+- a.
+Service of Process.
+Notice of a civil action is accomplished by service of the summons and complaint upon the defendant by the plaintiff. - b.
+Personal Service.
+For the purpose of this Policy and Procedure, personal service is the appropriate manner by which notice of a civil action should be accomplished.
+Supervisors and coworkers will not accept service for other employees named as defendants; a contrary practice may result in a charge of "contempt of court."
+The procedures enumerated below are to be followed by Department employees in accepting services of process: - If the Department of Corrections and/or the Director in his/her official or individual capacity is named as the defendant in the civil action, the service of process of the summons and complaint can be accepted by DOC's Office of the General Counsel. - If an employee other than the Director is named as a defendant in the civil action in his or her official capacity only (not personal capacity), service of process can be accepted by DOC's Office of the General Counsel. - 3) If an employee other than the Director is sued in his/her "personal" or "individual" capacity, ("individually"), instead of/or in addition to being sued in his or her official capacity, the individual has a right to be served by the process server.
+DOC's Office of the General Counsel cannot accept service without the explicit authorization of the individual defendant.
+Supervisors and co-workers shall not accept summons for another employee without his/her express written consent. - 4) Process servers, including U.S. Marshals, are not provided access to individuals to serve them inside the facilities or headquarters.
 They must serve them in public places or at their residences just as they would any individual being personally sued. - 5) Employees being sued in their official or in their individual capacity for work related matters should not evade service.
 If the employee evades service, the DOC must disclose the employee's hours of work so that he/she may be personally served just prior to or departing from employment.
-DOC employee's who intentionally evade service or ignore a properly served summons may be held in "contempt of court", charged with "obstruction of justice," or "make default."
+DOC employees who intentionally evade service or ignore a properly served summons may be held in "contempt of court", charged with "obstruction of justice," or "make default."
 Fed.
 R. Civ.
 P. 45(e) (2007); Fed.
 R. Civ.
-P. 55(a) (2009). - 6) The DOC employee should notify his/her supervisor of the service of process as well as immediately contact the DOC General Counsel for instructions on how to proceed.
-A copy of the complete summons served must be submitted to the General Counsel for review and advice.
-Delay can result in a default judgment against the individual served therefore prompt referral to the General Counsel (within 48 hours) is strongly advised. - 7) When an employee contacts the General Counsel, they may be required to fill out and submit a request for representation after careful review of its terms and signature.
+P. 55(a) (2009).

-DISTRICT OF COLUMBIA EFFECTIVE DATE: June 5, 2013 Page 6 of 8
+DISTRICT OF COLUMBIA EFFECTIVE DATE: March 16, 2023 Page 6 of 9

-DEPARTMENT OF CC RRECTIONS
+DEPARTMENT OF CORREC CTIONS

-SUPERSEDES: 1440.1D
+SUPERSEDES: 1440.1F

-POLICY AND PROCEDURE September 9, 2011
+POLICY AND PROCEDURE December 19, 2016

-REVIEW DATE: June 5, 2014
+REVIEW DATE: March 16, 2024

-SUBJECT: LAWSUITS AGAINST INDIVIDUAL EMPLOYEES
+SUBJECT: LAWSUITS AGAINST INDI VIDUAL EMPLOYEES

-NUMBER: 1440.1E
+NUMBER: 1440.1G

-Attachments: Attachment A
+Attachments: Attachment A - Employee F Representation Form